Camphul/Trampoline/README.md

 A changelog can be found under [CHANGELOG.md](CHANGELOG.md).

+## Why Trampoline?

+Some of you may ask why I wrote trampoline.

+I have developed trampoline as a way to easily create monolith REST API's(you really do not require microservices for most projects).
+Trampoline has given me the ability to focus more on the actual projects I am hired for.
+I can just implement security with a couple of lines and easily add more functionality.

 ## Versioning

 We use the date that development of a new Trampoline version began as a version in the YYYYMMDD format.